-After doing the first steps using SOFiSTiK FEA – you will undoubtedly come to the point asking yourself about the meaning of the processed modules.
+After doing the first steps using SOFiSTiK FEA – you will undoubtedly come to the point of asking yourself about the meaning of the processed modules.

 AQB – Design of Cross Sections